ipbc-dev/jointube/content/faq.en.md

     <p>

 As a result, on your PeerTube website, the audience will be able to watch not only your videos, but also videos hosted by Zaïd, Catherin or Solar&hellip; without having to host their videos on your PeerTube-powered website.

+Such diversity in a video-catalog makes it very attractive.

 Such a large choice and diversity of videos is what made centralized platforms such as YouTube succesful.